 The true extent of the problem is likely underestimated because the reporting of speeding-related crashes is inconsistent.
 Speeding can result in loss of vehicle control, which increases both the likelihood of a crash and the severity of injuries sustained.
 Higher vehicle speeds lead to larger changes in velocity, which, in turn, lead to higher injury severity-that’s just basic science.

 Speed-limiters on large trucks, automated enforcement, expert speed analysis tools, and education campaigns are underused in our communities.
 These critical tools and strategies must be implemented to address this safety problem.

 Lessons Learned: NTSB Investigations

-The following study and accident best exemplify why this safety improvement is needed.
+The studies and accidents listed below best exemplify why this safety improvement is needed.